Housing Allowance

 - Ask your lender for a milestone calendar—appraisal, NOV, and closing—so offer dates reflect reality.

-- For leases, request written confirmation of military clause terms before you transfer funds or sign.
+- For leases, request written confirmation of Military clause terms before you transfer funds or sign.

 Prepared packets save days you can’t spare during PCS season.